bailey27/cppcryptfs/README.md

 If "Long file names" (the default) is specfied when creating the fileystem, or if plain text file names are used, and if the filesystem is located on NTFS, then a file or directory name can be up to 255 characters long, and a full path can be up to 32,000 characters long.

-If "Long file names" is not specified, and plain text file names aren't used, then the maximum length of a file or directory name is 160 characters.
+If "Long file names" is not specified and plain text file names aren't used, then the maximum length of a file or directory name is 160 characters.
 But the full path limit is still 32,000 characters (assuming NTFS).

 When a file name is encrypted, it is converted from UNICODE-16 to UTF-8 which, depending the language, might cause the number of characters to increase.
-Then it is encrypted (which causes it to be padded up to 16 bytes), and then it is base64 encoded, which typically results in 33% increase in length.
-This means that the encrypted file names, which must be stored on the underlying filesystem, can be signifcantly longer than the unencrypted names.
+Then it is encrypted (which causes it to be padded up to 16 bytes), and then it is base64 encoded, which typically results in a 33% increase in length.
+This means that the encrypted file names can be signifcantly longer than the unencrypted names.

-Also, the path to the directory in which the encrypted fileystem resides must be pre-pended to the path of encrypted file names.
+Also, the path to the directory in which the encrypted fileystem resides must be pre-pended to the path of the encrypted file names.

 Older filesystems, such as FAT32, will limit the total path length to 260 characters.

-It is therefore strongly advised to always create filesystems on NTFS.
+It is therefore strongly recommended to use NTFS whenever possible.

 Compatibility with gocryptfs